ahuacate/pve-homelab/README.md

 ssh-copy-id -i ~/.ssh/id_ed25519-pve.pub root@192.168.1.10X
 ```

-Copy ssh private key to your Tailscale CT (id_ed25519-pve):
+Copy ssh private key to your Tailscale CT user 'admin' (id_ed25519-pve):
 ```
 # Copy ssh private key to Tailscale CT:
 scp ~/.ssh/id_ed25519-pve admin@tailscale.local:~/.ssh/
 ```

-If you want to add aliases for ssh hosts in your ssh configuration file, you can do so by creating named sections with custom configuration options.
-These sections can be used to define aliases for remote hosts with their own settings.
-Here's an example of you can define aliases in your `~/.ssh/config`:
+If you want to add aliases for SSH hosts in your SSH configuration file, you can create named sections with custom configuration options.
+These sections allow you to define aliases for remote hosts with specific settings.
+Here's an example of how you can define aliases in your ~/.ssh/config (the following already exists for Tailscale user 'admin'):

 ```
 Host pve-01